Australia Day Melbourne | Fireworks and Events in 2020

 Whitehorse Australia Day Concert

-On Australia Day it's offering a free twilight concert from 6pm-10pm featuring the music talents of Naomi Price, Like This and Intrepid Hounds.
+On Australia Day, it's offering a free twilight concert from 6pm-10pm featuring the musical talents of Michael Paynter, AC/DShe and the Michelle Serret Band.

 For more info: Whitehorse Australia Day concert

-- Musicland Melbourne: It's shaping up to be a mammoth Australia Day long weekend at Musicland, starting with an ode to AC/DC on Friday 25 January.
-Throughout the weekend we'll be graced with a concert by Disturbing The Peace band as well as a special Australia Day open mic night.
+- Musicland Melbourne: It's shaping up to be a mammoth Australia Day long weekend at Musicland, starting with a ripping Saturday evening music-fest.
+Throughout the weekend we'll be graced with a concert by No Exit, Dirty Eyes and Tattoo Rose Band as well as a special Australia Day open mic night.
 Doors open at 7pm.
 Entry fees may apply.

-- Grosvenor Hotel: It's a chill one at this pub on Australia Day eve though if previous performance is anything to go by you can expect some true blue Aussie dishes and music.
+- Grosvenor Hotel: It's a chill one at this pub on Australia Day eve, though if its previous performance is anything to go by, you can expect some true blue Aussie dishes and music.

 Top free things to do on Australia Day in Melbourne

 - Walk into Government House: This annual opening gives Melbournians and visitors the chance to visit the State Apartments and Grounds of Government House for free.
-Doors open at 9:30am and there will be performances on the grounds throughout the day.
+Doors open at 10.30am and there will be roving performances on the grounds throughout the day.
 Picnics on the grounds are welcomed, but there are food vendors on site if you'd prefer not to DIY.
 Us?
 We'll be nomming on the famous jam and scones.

 - Be a beach bum on St Kilda Beach: When the sun is out, there’s nothing more Aussie than zipping off to the local beach.
 Nothing.